sivaratrisrinivas/Fixer/README.md

 # Fixer

-Fixer is a simple command-line tool that uses Google's Gemini AI to answer your questions and follow your instructions.
-You give it a prompt, and it gives you a response from the AI.
+Fixer is an experimental project to build your own AI coding assistant, inspired by tools like Cursor and Claude Code.
+We're creating a simplified version that uses Google's Gemini AI to go beyond just answering questions.
+Fixer can be instructed to perform tasks like creating files, writing code, and running programs, acting as your personal software assistant.
+This project is a hands-on way to explore how to build your own powerful, "agentic" AI tools from the ground up.

 ## Setup